Support Pollinators through Wildflower Verges and Native Gardens

 1. Survey Locations

-• Identify road verges, underutilized urban areas, and community spaces suitable for native plantings.
+• Identify road verges, underused public areas, and community spaces suitable for native planting.

-• Collaborate with local councils, landowners, and community groups to gain access and permissions.
+• Collaborate with councils, landowners, and community groups to gain access and permissions.

 2. Site Assessment

-• Analyze soil quality, sunlight, and drainage to select appropriate native wildflowers and plants.
+• Analyze soil, sunlight, drainage, and existing vegetation to determine suitable native plants.

-• Map existing green spaces and assess proximity to pollinator corridors to maximize impact.
+• Map nearby green spaces and assess proximity to pollinator pathways.

 3. Set Goals

-• Establish measurable objectives, such as the number of acres planted, increase in pollinator visits, or percentage reduction in invasive species.
+• Establish measurable objectives, such as acres planted, increases in pollinator visits, and reductions in invasive species.

 Design and Prepare